emoacht/Monitorian/README.md

  - The monitor name shown in main window can be changed to distinguish monitors easily.
 To change the name, press and hold it until it turns to be editable.
  - To adjust the brightness by a touchpad, place two fingers on it and swipe horizontally.
 The touchpad must be a precision touchpad.
  - The number of monitors shown at a time is up to 4.
+ - In case an external monitor is not shown, read [detection of external monitors](#detection-of-external-monitors).

 ## Add-on Features